pav0107/CV/README.md

 >“Pav is smart, ideas-oriented and easy to work with.
 He has a calmness about him that I have really valued, especially when things are busy.
 He's interested in the world around him, which makes a difference in a copywriter, works hard and is a gracious team member.”
 _Karin Weatherup, Supporter insight digger and creative director - fundraising_

+## CODE REVIEWS
+Makers partners with [CoGrammar](https://www.cogrammar.com/) to provide independent, external code reviews.
+The following feedback was given after being set a tech test and having my process observed for 45 mins.

+**On following TDD:**

+> "You have based your tests on behaviours in order to keep your code
+> properly decoupled from the tests and this also meant that the tests were
+> client-oriented with the acceptance criteria properly encoded in the
+> algorithm."

+> "Your test progression made logical sense and you used it in order to make
+> incremental transformations to the code so that with each specific test, the
+> solution becomes more general."

+**On programming fluently:**

+> "You are very fluent with Ruby and RSpec syntax and language
+> constructs.
+You are also aware of built-in methods in Ruby and how to use them
+> correctly."

+**On debugging:**

+> "You have read failing test messages carefully and used the
+> information from RSpec’s failing tests well to determine what could be causing
+> problems and this helped you to make well-informed changes to fix bugs."

+> "You allowed yourself to look up documentation quickly when you
+> were not sure of syntax which allowed you to make efficient use of your
+> resources."

+**On modelling:**

+> "You chose to model your solution as a single method in a class.
+This
+> was a simple enough place to start and this allowed for enough functionality
+> to handle the entire problem, without over-engineering the solution.
+This
+> meant that you could extract methods as and when needed to adhere to the
+> single-responsibility principle."

+> "Your algorithm made logical sense and you were making great progress through
+> the exercise."

+**On having a methodical approach to solving problems:**

+> "You adhered to the red-green-refactor cycle by maintaining a
+> behaviour-first approach.
+You also prioritised the core and simpler cases over
+> the edge cases and more complex scenarios, allowing you to provide the client
+> with immediate value.
+Your tests also progressed logically, giving your
+> development cycle a sensible direction."

+> "You used research really well in your development process so that
+> you were able to avoid adding unnecessary bugs to the code."

+**On using an agile development process:**

+> You have clarified well what the requirements are for the system and
+> asked good questions about the main requirements and some common edge cases."

+**On writing code that's easy to change:**

+> "You are once again using Git commits regularly when tests pass which
+> ensures that you take advantage of having previous working versions to fall
+> back on."

+> "Your tests are again sufficiently decoupled from the code by making use of
+> tests based on the overall behaviours as were discussed by the client."

+**On justifying the way I work:**

+> "You vocalised yourself quite well.
+Your comments were audible and
+> you provided valid justifications for your steps.
+You gave a really good
+> insight as to what your thought process was as you were making decisions."

 ## LINKS